Effect of Good "Moral Character" on Immigration Applications

 • letter from organizations with which you volunteer.

-The more detail provided in such a statement or letter, the better.
+The more detail you can provide in such a statement or letter, the better.
 In other words, a letter saying that, "My employee Mr. X has good moral character," is far weaker than one saying "My employee Mr. X has been a trusted assistant to the director for 12 years, always available for extra work and able to scrupulously maintain confidential information."

-How Moral Character Factors Into Discretionary Decisions by Immigration Officers
+How Moral Character Factors Into U.S. Immigration Officers' Discretionary Decisions

-In some situations, you might not be specifically required to show good moral character, but it will still be considered before approving your application.
+In some situations, you might not be specifically required to show good moral character, but it will still be considered before U.S. immigration officers will approve your application for an immigration benefit.
 For example, your moral character might be considered indirectly, or might be taken into account in an officer's legal discretion.

-Applications for an immigrant or nonimmigrant (temporary) visa, for instance, do not specifically require that you show good moral character.
+Applications for an immigrant visa (a green card) or nonimmigrant (temporary) visa, for instance, do not specifically require that you show good moral character.
 But they do require that you have not committed certain acts, like certain crimes, fraud, or immigration violations.
 These grounds of inadmissibility are thus tied to your good moral character.

 NEED IMMIGRATION HELP ?